HectorVilas/odin-calculator/README.md

 I also added an event listener to show on console the two operands and the operator on every single click, so it made debugging a lot easier.
 Something was off, but thanks to Firefox's debugging tools I managed to discover why "2 x 2 = 8" using breakpoints.

 The next step is to add function to the rest of the numbers, trying to no repeat myself.
 Also the actual code is a bit of a mess, needs some cleaning.
+The display is still a placeholder, the last step on this project will be making it functional.